Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Encoder.rst

 feel.
 The encoder has an integrated push-button (by pressing on the knob) that can be used to select a menu item or similar.

-The difference between the Rotary Poti and the Rotary Encoder Bricklet is that the encoder has full rotation without limits.
+The difference between the :ref:`Rotary Poti Bricklet <rotary_poti_bricklet>` and the Rotary Encoder Bricklet is that the encoder has full rotation without limits.

 Technical Specifications